Jonalona/Frequency-Parser/README.md

 As requirements solidified, I found the LLM-generated frontend fully met our needs.
 Today, the **entire frontend** remains LLM output, polished and styled with Bootstrap for consistency.

-This hybrid approach enabled rapid prototyping and hardening into a robust tool the pricing team relies on daily.
+This hybrid approach enabled rapid prototyping and hardened the project into a robust tool the pricing team relies on daily.

-The JSON parsing backend was written in `Python`.
-In order to provide feedback on what the selected dates are, I setup `Pyscript` in the front end to run the `Python` backend inside the web browser.
+To provide real-time feedback on selected dates, I integrated `Pyscript` in the frontend to run the Python backend directly inside the web browser.

 ## Backend